Introduction to Digital Minds

 Who Should Apply?

-We're seeking participants with some grounding in AI and AI safety (equivalent to completing a BlueDot course or similar), and potential to shape these conversations.
+We're seeking participants with some grounding in AI and AI safety/ethics (equivalent to completing a BlueDot course or similar), and potential to shape these conversations.

-We're hoping to welcome a diverse group of students to the first course.
-Whether you're a researcher, engineer, policymaker, journalist, lawyer or an interested individual, we encourage you to spend 2 minutes completing our short expression of interest form to hear when applications open.
+We're hoping to welcome a diverse group of students to the course.
+Whether you're a researcher, engineer, policymaker, journalist, lawyer or an interested individual, we encourage you to complete our short application form - it should take less than 30 minutes.

 Course Format